fglmtt/coding/lectures/github-copilot.md

 ---

 > [!example] *Slater v.
 Wikimedia* (United States, 2014)
-> **Claim**: Photographer David Slater claimed copyright over the “monkey selfie,” arguing he created the conditions for the photo—traveling to Indonesia, befriending macaques, and setting up the camera for them to use.
-Wikimedia Commons hosted the image, arguing it lacked a human author.
+> **Claim**: Photographer David Slater claimed copyright over the "monkey selfie," arguing he created the conditions for the photo—traveling to Indonesia, befriending macaques, and setting up the camera for them to use.
+Wikimedia Commons hosted the image, arguing it lacked a human author
 >
 > **Verdict**: The U.S. Copyright Office stated that works without human authorship—such as photos taken by animals—are not eligible for copyright protection